MVB (Hons) (NFQ Level 8)

 Practical Experience Requirement

-Undergraduate students applying through the CAO system will be required to demonstrate that they have acquired at least 60 hours practical experience relevant to animal handling between 1 February, 2015, and 19 March, 2018.
-Records of experience must be completed using the following link: www.ucd.ie/registry/admissions/vet.html for full details and to download the form which must be completed for each experience.
+Undergraduate students applying through the CAO system will be required to demonstrate that they have acquired at least 60 hours practical experience relevant to animal handling between 1 February, 2016, and 22 March, 2019.
+For full details and to complete your records of experience please visit: www.ucd.ie/registry/admissions/vet.html

 Please note: Biology at Leaving Certiﬁcate is not required but it is strongly recommended